CtrlK

 Workflow Clarity

 The 'Example Workflows' section lists high-level steps like 'Design consensus network topology' and 'Deploy consensus infrastructure' without any concrete commands, validation checkpoints, or error recovery steps.
-For operations involving distributed consensus (which are inherently risky and complex), there are no validation or verification steps anywhere.
-The workflows are vague descriptions rather than actionable sequences.
+For operations involving distributed systems and Byzantine fault tolerance, the complete absence of validation/verification steps is a critical gap.

 1 / 3